 The studio thrived under his leadership.

 "Those first 15 years at Masterdisk seemed to go by in an instant," says Hull.
 During his tenure, Scott had the honor of mastering the legendary Donald Fagen's Kamakiriad, as well as other highly influential records such as Garbage's 2.0, Shaun Mullins' Lullabye, and Spacehog's In the Meantime.

-“At that point it was time to strike out on my own.
-I moved my mastering operation to Classic Sound, assembled my own room full of analog and digital mastering gear and mastered the Grammy winning Album of the Year: Steely Dan's Two Against Nature.”
-That first year Scott also mastered John Mayer's Room For Squares.
+At that point, Scott decided it was time to strike out on his own.
+He assembled a room full of analog and digital mastering gear and moved his operation to Classic Sound, where he mastered the Grammy-winning Album of the Year: Steely Dan's Two Against Nature.
+That first year, Scott also mastered John Mayer's Room For Squares.

 As rent began to skyrocket in Manhattan, Masterdisk had to move, and Scott had to rethink everything.
 Peekskill, New York, a former industrial port town on the Hudson River, became Masterdisk's new home.
 Scott began rebuilding and revitalizing the Masterdisk name while serving all of his international artists as before.
 As a bonus, this new facility allowed Scott to expand and pursue his dream of opening a recording studio to accompany Masterdisk's mastering and vinyl operation.

 Scott reflects, "It's been six years now since Masterdisk made the move to Peekskill, and I have to say that it was a very good decision.
 I'm closer to home, I have a view of the Hudson river out my studio window, and the town is very full of life and creativity."

 These days, Scott–and Masterdisk–are working on amazing and interesting new music every day.